-On July 2nd 2011, our beautiful baby boy and first child, River Jak Adam was born, weighing 7lb 3oz.
-He was perfect in every way.
+On July 2nd, 2011, our precious firstborn, River Jak Adam, entered the world, weighing 7lb 3oz.
+He was absolutely perfect in every sense.

-There were no external risk factors present in River’s cot and he was on his back when I discovered him cold and lifeless.
-Following the forensic autopsy, it wasn’t found that he had any virus or organ defect.
-River was healthy, strong and perfect in every way.
+No external risk factors were found, and he was on his back when I discovered him lifeless.
+The forensic autopsy revealed no virus or organ defects – River was healthy, strong, and perfect in every way.

 Alex Hamilton | Director of River’s Gift